b-zurg/weather-app/README.md

 1. Turn the app into a PWA
 1. Save local state to local storate
 1. Have the option to integrate with firebase and save the local state to an account
+1. Have a fully qualified country name in the results instead of the country code
+1. Allow to switch the graph to show preciptation, humidity and other daily metrics

 # Decisions
 ## Api